 It’s extremely easy to start your bottle brush tree from either seed or cuttings.

 Once you have your cutting, pinch off any lower leaves on the stem and any flower buds.
-Dip your cutting into a rooting hormone powder and then put it into your growth medium.
+Dip your cutting into a rooting hormone powder and then put it into your growing medium.
 You can use perlite, potting soil, or a number of other starters as growing medium.

 Make sure the medium is damp, and then cover the cutting with a plastic bag to help keep moisture inside.
-You can base-water by setting your potted cutting into a tray of water if necessary, but avoid overwatering.
+You can base-water by setting your potted cutting into a tray of water if necessary but avoid overwatering.

 Wait for the cutting to take root, which should happen within 9-10 weeks, then remove the bag and acclimate your plant to the lower humidity before repotting.